Shazwazza/Smidge/README.md

 I haven't had time to document all of the features and extensibility points just yet and some of them are not quite finished but all of the usages documented above work.

-Some of the logic for this library has been ported over from [CDF (Client Dependency Framework)](https://github.com/Shazwazza/ClientDependency).

 ## Copyright & Licence

 &copy; 2015 by Shannon Deminick